ISL: FC Goa appoint Spanish coach Juan Ferrando | Goal.com

 FC Goa has appointed 39-year-old Spaniard Juan Ferrando as their new head coach for the upcoming 2019-20 season.

 Ferrando replaces his compatriot Sergio Lobera at the helm of affairs who had parted ways with the Gaurs midway into the 2019-20 ISL season.
-After Lobera left, Clifford Miranda had taken charge of the club as their interim coach in the remainder of the last season.
+After Lobera left, Clifford Miranda had taken charge of the club as their interim coach for the remainder of last season.

-The young Spanish coach had begun his career as a coach at Spanish side CE Premier in 2009.
+The young Spanish coach began his career as a coach at Spanish club CE Premier in 2009.
 He later managed the reserves side of La Liga club Malaga CF and was also a part of their coaching staff during the 2012-13 season.

 His last assignment was at Greek club Volos FC.
 Ferrando managed the club from 2017 to 2020 and took the team from third division to the top tier of Greece.